-The hoop dancer could be one of three dancers depending on availability--
+- The hoop dancers could be different dancers depending on availability

 Here is a Utah Native American Indian Entertainer / Artist that does Cultural presentations for the ARTS (Artistic Resource Teachers and Students) program to promote the performing arts, the visual arts and the literary arts in Utah.